BugDeveloper/pcg-roguelike/README.md

 ```

 ### Known bugs
-* Mobes sometimes may see you through the walls.
+* Mobs sometimes may see you through the walls.
-* Mobes can be stucked in the walls.
+* Mobs can be stucked in the walls.
 * There is "shadow wall" in the middle of the map.